daniel-starke/BombNBreakSNES/README.md

 Use an emulator like [bsnes](https://github.com/bsnes-emu/bsnes) to debug with software breakpoints and check the memory for the set address to see the failing assertion message.

-# Known Issues

-- Enabling the debug facility generates too much code (more than 1 memory bank is used).
-This breaks the game in various places probably due to missing bank switches?
-E.g. the 3rd and 4th call to `writeVramNumWithUnit()` in `updateOptionsScreen()` passes a wrong VRAM address, if `NDEBUG=1` is not given.

 # License